exoscale/exoip/README.md

 **exoip** is configured through command line arguments or an equivalent environment variable:

+    -A
+	    Association mode (exclusive with -D and -W)
+    -D
+	    Dissociation mode (exclusive with -A and -W)
+    -W
+	    Watchdog mode (exclusive with -A and -D)
     -P int (or IF_HOST_PRIORITY)
     	Host priority (lowest wins) (default 10, maximum 255) -l string (or IF_BIND_ADDRESS)